 Do take a look at the VASE Lab projects page to find out more and see what else we're doing.

-Recent externally-funded research has encompassed areas such as stochastic techniques for spectral identification in remotely-sensed spectra and hyperspectral imagery; model-based image coding; pilot landing aids for civil aircraft; face recognition; and shared virtual worlds using VRML and IP multicasting.
-All EPSRC-funded projects have received good ratings and I have a good record of working with industry.
+Externally-funded research has encompassed areas such as stochastic techniques for spectral identification in remotely-sensed spectra and hyperspectral imagery; model-based image coding; pilot landing aids for civil aircraft; face recognition; and shared virtual worlds using VRML and IP multicasting.
+All EPSRC-funded projects have received good ratings.

 My current teaching commitments are: